Health Care Guide Information

 A person with a strong family history of cancer can be at high risk of developing it.
 This type is called familial cancer.
 It runs in a family.
 If a parent passed away from cancer, children have a higher risk of developing a malignancy.

-Exposure to Chemicals in Environment
+Exposure to Chemicals in the Environment

 Exposure to Cytotoxic Agents

-Moreover,Careless behavior of healthcare professionals regarding the handling of such drugs can have a higher risk of developing cancer.
+Moreover, Careless behavior of healthcare professionals regarding the handling of such drugs can have a higher risk of developing cancer.

 Vitamin-D Deficiency

-Vitamin D is essential for performing many vital functions in human body.
-Some researchers say, low vitamin D levels can increase risk for cancer.
+ย VitaminD is essential for performing many vital functions in the human body.
+Some researchers say thatlow vitamin D levels can increase risk for cancer.
 These include colon and breast cancers.
 So, keep your vitamin D levels in a normal range to prevent such complications.

 Obesity

 Furthermore, researchers reported a solid relationship between being overweight and the development of cancer.
-This is due to inflammatory processes in the body associated with being overweight.maintaining a healthy weight can reduce the risk of diseases such as cancer.
+This is due to inflammatory processes in the body associated with being overweight.
+Maintaining a healthy weight can reduce the risk of diseases such as cancer.

 Underlying Medical Condition

-Also, some chronic medical conditions that contains inflamatory conditions such as irritable bowel disease, can lead to cancer.
+Also, some chronic medical conditions that contains inflamatory conditions, such as irritable bowel disease, can lead to cancer.
 It happens due to continuous irritation of the same cells.
 For example, a person with ulcerative colitis can be at high risk of developing colon cancer.
-A person with irritable bowel disease is also at higher risk later in life.

 Prevention of Cancer